CybroOdoo/CybroAddons/odoo_mcp_manager/DOCUMENTATION.md

    - **Setup Instructions** — step-by-step guide for the selected platform.

 > If you lose the key, you must generate a new one.
 Old keys remain active until manually revoked from Settings → Technical → API Keys.

+> **Important — what the AI can actually touch.** An API key acts on behalf of a specific Odoo user, so the AI only sees and changes data that user is allowed to.
+On top of that, a **Tool Access allow-list** controls which models and operations the tools may use.
+Out of the box, the AI can **read** common models (partners, users, products, sales, etc.) but **cannot create, update or delete** anything until an administrator enables it.
+See [Section 4: Tool Access & Permissions](#section-4-tool-access--permissions).

 ---